rigaya/QSVEnc/QSVEncC_Options.en.md

   - weightfile
     Set path of weight file.
-By default (not specified), internal weight params will be used.
+By default (not specified), Windows builds search for `nnedi3_weights.bin`, and Linux builds use embedded weights.

 - Examples
   ```